Table of Contents

 Given its rich and diverse historical roots, the acorn has acquired many different meanings and symbolism after thousands of years.

-- Wisdom – Society still holds high regard for old age as a bastion of knowledge and wisdom.
-Therefore, old oak trees are thought to carry wisdom in its fruits.
+- Wisdom: Society still holds high regard for old age as a bastion of knowledge and wisdom.
+Some oak trees can live up to a thousand years old.
+Because of this association, oaks are believed to carry wisdom in its fruits.

 The strongest of oak of the forest is not the one that is protected from the storm and hidden from the sun.
 It’s one that stands in the open where it is compelled to struggle for existence against the winds and rains and the scorching sun. – Napoleon Hill